p7430/cubemars-debugging-notes/README.md

 # Cubemars Debugging Notes
-Getting my AK60-6 and AK70-10 actuators running was challenging (extremely), so I put together a brief write up showing some of my code, tips, and hardware to help others.
+Getting my AK60-6 and AK70-10 actuators running was challenging (extremely), so I put together a brief writeup showing some of my code, tips, and hardware to help others.
 I did this a few months ago and posted about it on Reddit and since then many people have been asking me for a guide.

 ## My Hardware
 To get the motors running with this setup, I used the following:
 1. A microcontroller with a CAN bus.
 I used the NVIDIA Jetson Orin Nano (Super Developer Kit, from Amazon).
 It's $250 as of 2026, built for AI inference, and has served me very well, but it's not necessary.
 2. CAN transceiver module.
 I used the SN65HVD230 CAN transceiver board (3.3V).
 3. The RUBIK LINK V2.0.
-There are multiple version of the Rubik Link, so just make sure the one you're buying is compatible with the motors you have.
+There are multiple versions of the Rubik Link (R-Link), so just make sure the one you're buying is compatible with the motors you have.
 4. A 120 Ω resistor.
 5. A power supply.
 I used the MEAN WELL RSP-500-24 AC-DC Switching Enclosed Power Supply.